youssef910/dom-ajax-repo/README.md

 For the above requirements, you need to use the API:

+> GET https://api.github.com/users/*YOUR GITHUB USERNAME*/repos

+Where do I write the code for Part 1 requirements?

+> Under the folder *pages* there is the HTML page `my-github.html`.
+Inside this file there are references to the script `my-github.js` and the CSS file `my-github.css`.
+These are the files that you will need to change for Part 1 tasks.

 ![tasks 1-3 demo](./homework_assets/tasks1-3demo.png)

 ## Part 2: Show Pull Requests submitted against js-exercises